 - Acquaint Yourself with the Professionals

 While not on the schedule of training or competing, you can spare some time and watch professional races on TV or visit the track for a fast-hand experience.
 Better yet, you can find mechanics, especially those that specialize in race cars and learn all there is to know about the mechanics of a race car.
 Besides, you can also spend time at these mechanic stores since basic mechanic knowledge and skills come in handy.
 Also, be keen on taking part in the NASCAR driving course that provides a broad range of driving experiences.
 You can do this as an intern at NASCAR, or simply attend a racing school under different organizations that ready to assist you to cruise your career in race driving.
+It’s good to note that a lot of racers are on a low carb ketogenic diet plan.

 - Get a Competition License